AmMiRo-School-Projects/LS-Unit-1.1.3-Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML helps browsers and developers understand more about the content that is presented in HTML.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    "display: block;" will instruct the element to take up all available width and start a new line while "display: inlin;" will instruct the element to take up only the necessary width and it will not start a new line.

 3. What are the 4 areas of the box model?

+    1)content  2)padding  3)border  4)margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    This command will allign all items to the center of the cross axis.

 5. Explain why git is valuable to a team of developers.

+    Git is a powerful tool that allows a team of developers to track changes to a file, know who made what changes, compare changes so they do not conflict, and to be able to return to a previous state of a file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.